 - Visa Fee.
 You need to pay a certain amount in order to apply for your visa.
 The fee depends on the type of visa (see below).

 - A Letter of Purpose.
-You need to clearly state the reason for your visit.
+You need to present a cover letter, in which you should clearly state the reason for your visit.

 - An Itinerary.
 You must provide correct dates for your flights and your plans during the trip.